CCDG/Pipeline-Standardization/PipelineStandard.md

 * `--addOutputSAMProgramRecord`

 ##File format
-Summary: We agreed that each center should use the same file format, while retaining flexibility to include additional information for specific centers or projects.
+Summary: Each center should use the same file format, while retaining flexibility to include additional information for specific centers or projects.

 Standard:
 * Lossless CRAM.
 Upon conversion to BAM, the BAM file should be valid according to Picard’s ValidateSamFile.